About Restorative Dentistry

 - Gently swish a salt-water solution to clean your mouth and lessen any swelling.

-When a tooth has decay, removing it is vital since this breach in your tooth’s enamel makes it vulnerable to bacteria.
-Using porcelain inlays and onlays is a great way to restore the appearance of the tooth and completely protect it once again.
+When you have tooth decay, removing it is vital since this breach in your tooth’s enamel makes it vulnerable to bacteria.
+Porcelain inlays and onlays are a great way to restore the appearance of the tooth and completely protect it once again.

 Inlays and onlays are made of durable porcelain and are precisely fitted to fill in the space left after removing the decay.
 They are color matched to your natural tooth color and bonded into place, blending in beautifully with your tooth and restoring it to full strength again.

 Many people suffer from the effects of TMJ disorder without being aware of it.
-This misalignment of the jaw can cause effects that include:
+This misalignment of the jaw can create uncomfortable symptoms, including:

 - Chronic or migraine headaches